Social Democratic and Labour Party: Remembrance Day 2010

 On Remembrance Day in 2010, party leader Margaret Ritchie became the first leader of a nationalist party to wear a poppy while attending a wreath-laying ceremony in Downpatrick, County Down.
 The poppy is worn on the lapel in the United Kingdom as a mark of respect and remembrance for fallen British soldiers in the period around Remembrance Day and is controversial in Northern Ireland, as it is viewed by many as a political symbol representing support for the British Army.
 Because of this, it has long been the preserve of the unionist/loyalist community.
 Her actions drew praise from unionists.

-Leadership challenges and elections, 2011–2024
+Leadership challenges and elections (2011–2024)

 On 27 July 2011, it was reported that Margaret Ritchie faced a leadership challenge from deputy leader Patsy McGlone.
 The Phoenix reported that only one MLA, Alex Attwood was prepared to back her and that "she will be humiliated if she puts her leadership to a vote".

 Alasdair McDonnell was confirmed as Ritchie's successor after the subsequent leadership election on 5 November 2011.

 Colum Eastwood challenged McDonnell and replaced him as leader after the party's 2015 leadership election.

 Eastwood stood down as leader in 2024.
 Deputy leader Claire Hanna, was selected to replace Eastwood during the 2024 leadership election when she ran unopposed.
-Ratification for the new party leadership will take place at a conference in October 2024.
+Ratification for the new party leadership took place at a conference in October 2024.